CMPD searching for man who attempted to abduct two female runners

 "The suspect is considered armed and dangerous," authorities said.

-Around 11:30 a.m. the trails at the U.S. National Whitewater Center were shut down while authorities searched for the armed suspect.
+Around 11:30 a.m. the trails at the Whitewater Center was shut down while authorities searched for the armed suspect.

+"We had K9 officers that responded, we had the helicopter that was up, state highway patrol was also assisting us out here and just a whole gamut of resources that we used to try to attempt to locate this vehicle and this suspect," said Deputy Chief Johnny Jennings.

 Anyone with information is asked to call 911 immediately.